 However, it is both natural and healthy to feel anger.
 It is just when it not expressed appropriately, or not expressed at all that it can cause problems.

-When a client says to me that they never get angry, it is a concern as it is often a sign of suppression, usually subconscious.
+When a client says to me that they never get angry, it is a concern.
+This is because it is often a sign of suppression, usually subconscious.
 The person often has physical symptoms that don’t clear up by usual means.
 Symptoms such as insomnia, migraines, aches and pains, eczema, etc.

 Like all of our emotions, anger has a purpose: to signal that something needs your attention.
 And anger management is about understanding the cause for you and how you deal with it.
-The cause of anger is about a boundary or value which has been crossed – such as being taken advantage of or lied to.
+The cause of anger is about a boundary or value which has been crossed.
+An example is being taken advantage of or lied to.
 It can signal an unfairness.
 People tend to either ignore their anger, often suppressing it with behaviours such as comfort-eating, drinking and more, or lash out – not always at the person they are angry towards.
 It is a rare person who is able to express their anger in the right way, to the right person, to the right degree and at the right time.

 Anger has a function